ahmadjamalkta/inet-showcases/general/diffserv/doc/index.rst

 The INET :doc:`User's Guide </users-guide/ch-diffserv>`, among many other resources, contains a good overview of Differentiated Services.
-If you are unfamiliar with the concept, we recommend that you read that first, because here we provide a brief summary only.
+If you are unfamiliar with the concept, we recommend you to read that first, because here we provide a summary only.

 Differentiated Services classifies traffic entering a DiffServ domain into a limited number of forwarding classes, and encodes the forwarding